marianosimone/take-a-look/quotes.md

 Confucius, "the Great Learning"

+> The exemplary person harmonizes with others, but does not necessarily agree with them; the small person agrees with others but is not harmonious with them

+Confucius

 > You never really understand a person until you consider things from his point of view...
 Until you climb into his skin and walk around in it

 Harper Lee, "To Kill a Mockingbird" (spoken by Atticus Finch)